alexgabriel8/project-pokedex/README.md

    <summary>Theme:</summary>

    - Starts with light or dark theme depending on user's preference.
-   - (WIP) Toggle between light and dark themes.
+   - Toggle between light and dark themes.

 </details>